 In 2Corinthians 5:19 we read that “God was in Christ reconciling the world to Himself.”
 We where in Jesus through the representative corporate sinful human nature He took and God was in Him through Christ’s divine nature.
 And what God did in Jesus on the Cross?
 He condemned and destroyed our egocentric sinful nature (the matrix of sin) Jesus took to the cross (Romans 8:3) and in this way He legally reconciled the whole sinful world to Himself on the cross!
 When this reconciliation (salvation) took place?
 It happened two thousand years ago when Jesus cried out, “it is finished!”
 It means your salvation already took place long time ago in the past, it is already done.
 The only one thing we are expected to do is to accept it.

-“But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us (past tense) alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus.”
+Ephesians 2:4-10: “But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us (past tense) alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus.”
 The Bible is very clear stating that we all died together with Christ, we resurrected with Him and were made sit with Hi in the heavenly places!

-So how can we have assurance of salvation now when we read in the Bible that apart from the fact that we were saved in Jesus in the past we are also being saved now and will be saved in the future?
+So, how can we have assurance of salvation now when we read in the Bible that apart from the fact that we were saved in Jesus in the past, we are also being saved now, and we will be saved in the future?

-Bible uses three tenses with regards to our salvation simply because it talks about 3 different aspects of salvation:
+The Bible uses three tenses with regards to our salvation simply because it talks about 3 different aspects of salvation:

-- We have been already saved in the past from the condemnation and punishment of sin (from second death) in the past tense which is our justification.
+- We have been already saved in the past from the condemnation and punishment of sin (from second death) in the past tense.
+This past aspect refers to our justification.

-- We are being now saved from the power and slavery of sin now which is our sanctification.
+- We are being now saved from the power and slavery of sin now, and this present aspect refers to our sanctification.

-Now, when I say we are already saved in Jesus and that salvation is already accomplished act which took place 2000 years ago on the cross when Jesus said “It is finished”, you as SDA may say, “but what about our unique message of Christ’s ministry in the heavenly sanctuary“?
+Now, when I say we are already saved in Jesus and that our salvation is already accomplished act which took place 2000 years ago on the cross when Jesus said “It is finished”, you may say, “but what about our unique message of Christ’s ministry in the heavenly sanctuary“?
 Why is Jesus ministering for us there if we are already saved?

 “According to the clear teaching of the New Testament, Christians must consider their salvation in all three tenses: past, present, and future.
 Therefore, as Christians we can say: ‘I am already saved,’ ‘I am being saved now,” and “I will be saved in the future‘.
 When it comes to the subjective experience of salvation, believers are already saved from the guilt and punishment of sin [read John.
 5:24; Rom.
 8:1].
 But, since we still possess sinful natures, we are being saved daily from the slavery and power of sin.
 Finally, at His coming we will be saved from the very nature and presence of sin [read Rom.
 8:23-25; Phil.
 3:20, 21.]
 But, in Christ, all three are already ours.
 This is why believers can have full assurance of salvation.”